-Analyses of gas samples from Alid fumaroles are listed in Table 1.
-All of the samples contained over 95% steam, with the exception of the boiling pool of Ilegedi, where most of the steam condensed in the pool and consequently could not be collected.
-Because the fumarole samples were not superheated with respect to their atmospheric venting temperatures (all about 95°C or less) some steam may have condensed as the vapors rose through the mountain (Clynne, 1996).
+All of the gas samples from Alid fumaroles contained over 95% steam, with the exception of the boiling pool of Ilegedi, where most of the steam condensed in the pool and consequently could not be collected.

+Because the fumarole samples were not superheated with respect to their atmospheric venting temperatures (all about 95°C or less) some steam may have condensed as the vapors rose through the mountain (Clynne et al., 1996).

-The N_2 :Ar ratio for the fumarole gases generally ranges from 41 to 48 similar to a value of 38 for air!saturated water (Figure 12).
-Within geothermal systems, the oxygen in air-saturated groundwater is removed by reaction with rocks at high temperature, whereas N_2 /Ar and He remain relatively unchanged.
-All data fall on a trend from air-saturated water toward He-rich and CO_2 rich components (Lowenstern, 1999).
+The N2:Ar ratio for the fumarole gases generally ranges from 41 to 48 similar to a value of 38 for air saturated water (Figure 13) .
+Within geothermal systems, the oxygen in air-saturated groundwater is removed by reaction with rocks at high temperature, whereas N2/Ar and He remain relatively unchanged.
+All data fall on a trend from airsaturated water toward He-rich CO_2 rich components (Lowenstern, 1999).